Could a Medicine Originally Used as Dog Dewormer Hold Potential as an Alternative Cancer Treatment?

 Fenbendazole has been studied for its potential to interfere with the glucose intake of cancer cells.
 Glucose is essential for cancer growth and proliferation.

-This interference leads to a decrease in cancer cells both in laboratory settings and in live subjects.
+This interference leads to a decrease in cancer cells both in laboratory settings and in animal experiments.
 It starves the cancer cells of the glucose they need to grow and divide.

 The most recent studies have also shown Fenbendazole can potentially be used to treat pancreatic, ovarian and colorectal cancer.